-Glasgow had a pretty naughty reputation for a while.
-But the last couple of decades have seen the Scottish city flourish all over again.
-Much like the proverbial phoenix.
+Glasgow may have had a pretty naughty reputation for a while.
+But the last couple of decades have seen the Scottish city flourish all over again, much like the proverbial Phoenix.
 And, even though Edinburgh (and Harry Potter) still takes most of the credit for urban tourism in Scotland, Glasgow has gathered a fresh reputation of its own.
 Did you hear it was voted the friendliest city in the UK (and maybe the world)?

 Anyhow, besides being the friendliest city in the UK, Glasgow also happens to be the perfect destination for a short getaway (or many!).
 It has centuries-long history, stunning architecture and a music scene hard to top.
 Glasgow offers plenty to keep you not just entertained, but also coming back for more!

 Why so, you may ask.
 Well, keep on reading to find out all about what makes this Scottish city worth visiting.
 Also to get some inspiration on what to see in Glasgow in two days and how to make the most of your short getaway to the Scottish city.

 How to make the most of two days in Glasgow

 Glasgow is conveniently connected within the UK and most major European hubs.
 Be it by means of air, land or water.
 You can fly cheaply into Glasgow International Airport from almost anywhere in Europe.
 Or take the ferry over from Ireland.
 And of course, there’s also the train or bus from all other major UK cities.
 That means that no matter where you are, there is no excuse not to organise a weekend in Glasgow.